Aahat (Pakistani TV series)

-Aahat is a Pakistani television series first broadcast on Pakistan Television Corporation.
-It was written by Haseena Moin and directed by Sahira Kazmi.
-The 7-episode series, starring Sania Saeed, Salman Ahmad and Samina Ahmad in leading roles, ran from 1991 to 1992.
-Aahat focuses on the subject of family planning.
+Aahat (آہٹ) is a Pakistani television series first broadcast on Pakistan Television Corporation.
+It was written by Haseena Moin and directed and produced by Sahira Kazmi.
+The seven-episode series starred Sania Saeed, Salman Ahmad, and Samina Ahmad in leading roles, and ran from 1991 to 1992.
+The series addresses the subject of family planning.

 Plot

-The series revolves around a couple who have big dreams of a happy family, but each spouse also has personal aspirations.
-However, after their marriage, their life changes when they have to face problems due to having many children.
-The societal pressure to have a male child leads them to keep having more children.
+The series follows a married couple who aspire to a happy family life while each pursuing personal ambitions.
+After marriage, they face mounting difficulties as their family grows, with societal pressure to produce a male child driving them to have successive children.